adamw1221/CS495-Lab-Inventory-Group-F/README.md

 3. The clone will be of the **main** branch, so if there's a more up-to-date branch like **sprint3** you can use this command:

-   **git checkout -b < newBranchName > origin/< newBranchName >**
+   example: **git checkout -b < newBranchName > origin/< newBranchName >**

+   **git checkout -b sprint3 origin/sprint3**

-4. Now you should be on the branch you just made, with code from the up-to-date branch
+5. Now you should be on the branch you just made, with code from the up-to-date branch

 ### Errors
 If the run commands in the next section give you node_module errors, this should fix it: